 Aaron Braxton: ABOUT ME

 My high school music teacher wrote in my high school yearbook, "It's tough to be talented.
 You tend to spread yourself too thin."
 I say, "Nothing has changed."
-With a steady stream of interest, I has become an internationally, critically acclaimed and award winning American, writer, actor, singer and teaching artist.
+With a steady stream of interest, I have become an internationally, critically acclaimed and award winning American, writer, actor, singer and teaching artist.
 I am the first American and only person of African descent to win the Festivalul De Teatru International Marele Premiu Gala Star for my one-man show, DID YOU DO YOUR HOMEWORK? am a NAACP Image Award winner and I have my own star on the International Solo Performer's "Walk of Fame," in Bacau, Romania.

-Born in Roxbury, Massachusetts, I have been no stranger to educational activism and the trials and tribulations of diverse youth, growing up in urban communities and experiencing self-doubt and transformation.
+Born in Roxbury, Massachusetts, I have been no stranger to educational activism and the tribulations of diverse youth, growing up in urban communities and experiencing self-doubt and transformation.
 I grew up poor, in an abusive household where I saw my alcoholic father throw my mother down a flight of stairs and my maniacal stepfather put a lock on the refrigerator door.
 I was told daily by him, while he attempted to cave in my chest, that I would never amount to anything, but I kept telling myself, he was wrong.
 When I graduated from San Diego State University, I took a picture of my degree and sent it to him as proof of my innate belief in myself.

 For many years I taught English, history, drama, and resource special education for the Los Angeles Unified School District.
 During my tenure as a secondary and elementary teacher I used to take profound, often painful experiences from my past and make them the basis for inspiring my students.
 I told them daily that everything worth achieving is only accomplished through hard work and perseverance.
 That by purposefully directing their energies positively, they can be far more productive and abundantly more successful.
 As I told them, I continued to motivate myself.